Install Lokka

 claude_desktop_config.json

-in your favorite text editor. - Add the following configuration to the file, using the information you in the Overview blade of the Entra application you created earlier.
+in your favorite text editor. - Add the following configuration to the file.

 {